bsutton/sounds/README.md

 * Play audio without any UI
 * Play audio using the built in SoundPlayerUI
 * Play audio using the OSs' Media Player
-* Roll your own UI utilising the Flutter Sound api.
+* Roll your own UI utilising the Sounds api.
 * Record audio without any UI
 * Record audio using the builtin SoundRecorderUI
-* Roll your own Recording UI utilising the Flutter Sound api.
+* Roll your own Recording UI utilising the Sounds api.

 The key classes are: